ncbi-nlp/LLM-Medicine-Primer/README.md

 # LLM-Medicine-Primer

 ## Introduction
-This tutorial is an extension of concepts and best practices outlined in the paper "Demystifying Large Language Models in Medicine: A Primer".
+This tutorial is an extension of concepts and best practices outlined in the paper "Demystifying Large Language Models for Medicine: A Primer".
 Large language models (LLMs) represent a transformative class of artificial intelligence (AI) tools that can be used for a variety of tasks.
 Here, we provide example scripts related to a relevant healthcare task - clinical trial matching - and demonstrate important concepts including tokenization, temperature, chain-of-thought prompting, few-shot learning, retrieval-augmented generation (RAG), and data preparation for fine-tuning.

 ![Unable to load image](images/fig1.png)